fbpx

 When Cancer has its own Agenda

-Here I am, traveling my road, my journey, living out my dreams, living on my own agenda, with the Lord that is!
-When the tires came to a screeching halt, the cat scan, I had in June came back abnormal.
-When cancer has its own agenda.
+Here I am, traveling my road, my journey, living out my dreams, living on my own agenda—with the Lord, that is!
+Then the tires came to a screeching halt.
+The CAT scan I had in June came back abnormal.
+When cancer has its own agenda, everything changes.

-Non-Hodgkins Lymphoma is back, but not just in the lymph nodes this time.
-It came back in bones and tissue.
-My right hip is covered in cancer, which leaves me in quite a bit of pain, I rest it lots.
-The PET scan showed 3 pretty big “hot” spots, the hip, my pelvic bone and a spot by my adrenal gland.
-The tissue all around my voicebox and throat are covered in cancer, which explains my throat always hurting.
+Non-Hodgkin’s Lymphoma is back—but not just in the lymph nodes this time.
+It has spread to my bones and tissue.
+My right hip is covered in cancer, causing significant pain.
+The PET scan lit up three major areas: my hip, pelvic bone, and a spot near my adrenal gland.
+Cancer has also spread around my voice box and throat, explaining my constant discomfort.

 Check out my blog where I shared some photos from round 3 chemo.
 My fellow photographer friend Megan, came to capture the end of that journey.